2019 NFL Draft Order: Full List of Picks for Every Team After Week 17

 By selecting the top player available in the draft class, the Cardinals will be able to add a talented young player to their core headlined by quarterback Josh Rosen.

-Beneath the Cardinals in the draft order are NFC West foe San Francisco, the New York Jets and Oakland, who make their first of three first-round picks at No. 4.
+Beneath the Cardinals in the draft order are the San Francisco 49ers, New York Jets and Oakland Raiders, whose first of three first-round picks is at No. 4.

 The rest of the top 10 includes Tampa Bay, the New York Giants, Jacksonville, Detroit, Denver and Buffalo.

-Spots No. 21 to No. 32 will be determined based off playoff results, but at the moment the order in that part of the draft is listed by records of the postseason teams.
+Spots No. 21 to No. 32 will be determined based on playoff results, but at the moment the order in that part of the draft is listed by records of the postseason teams.

 2019 NFL Draft 1st-Round Order